4dn-dcic/documentation_management/Pipelines_dev_docs/docs/source/common_use_cases.rst

 each value should be on a separate line.
 Current examples in the data portal include md5 and fastq-formatqc.

-Steps:
+Before being able to run the pipeline the following steps should be performed:

--Add new field to the schema(fourfront) if it is not already there yet.
+	- Add new field to the schema (fourfront) if it is not already there yet.

--Build Fourfront locally and test that the field works properly (Do some patches)
+	- Build Fourfront locally and test that the field works properly (Do some patches)

--Submit PR and once it is in master tell Soo to handle the tibanna part
+	- Submit PR and once it is in master tell Soo to handle the tibanna part

 In the workflow object, the output argument field must have the following field: